Attention Patients: Regarding COVID-19

 What is ulcerative colitis?

-Ulcerative colitis is a disease in which the lining of your large intestine grows inflamed and irritated.
-This disease always occurs in the rectum (the lower large intestine) but can also occur in your colon (the upper large intestine).
-Ulcerative colitis and Crohn's disease are the two inflammatory bowel diseases.
+Ulcerative colitis is a disease in which the lining of your large intestine (colon) grows inflamed and irritated.
+This disease often involves the rectum and lower part of your colon but can also involve the entire colon.
+The disease can be mild to severe.

 What are the symptoms of ulcerative colitis?